cloudmesh/classes/docs/source/i524/index.rst

 2. have intense programming experience in Python and ansible.

+3. use open source technologies to manage code in large groups individual.

-3. be able to communicate their reserach in professional scientific reports.
+4. be able to communicate reserach in professional scientific reports.

-4. be able to use group communication and collaboration tools.
+5. be able to use group communication and collaboration tools.

 Outcome 1 is supported by a series of lectures around open source technologies for big data.

-Outcome 2 is supported by a significant software project that will take up a considerable amount of time to plan and execute.
+Outcome 3 is supported by a significant software project that will take up a considerable amount of time to plan and execute.

-Outcome 3 is supported by writing 3 technology papers and a project report that is shared with all students.
+Outcome 4 is supported by writing 3 technology papers and a project report that is shared with all students.
 Students can gain additional insight from reading and reviewing other students contributions.

-Outcome 4 is supported by using piazza and github as well as contributiong to the class Web page with git pull requests.
+Outcome  2 and 5 is supported by using piazza and github as well as contributiong to the class Web page with git pull requests.